 #6 Don’t use essential oils near open flames

 Most essential oils are flammable, so avoid using essential near open flames.
-If you spill any essential oils, take extra care and time in cleaning it up.
+If you spill any essential oils, take extra care and time in cleaning them up.
 Flammable oils can be considered hazardous, so be mindful when you dispose of your oils.
 They should not be dumped down the toilet or drain since it could potentially contaminate groundwater.
 Below are some essential oils to use with caution since they are especially flammable.

 - Tea tree